-Exacerbations represent a change in symptoms and lung function from the patient's usual status.20 The decrease in expiratory airflow can be quantified by lung function measurements such as peak expiratory flow (PEF) or forced expiratory volume in 1 second (FEV1),563 compared with the patient's previous lung function or predicted values.
+Exacerbations represent a change in symptoms and lung function from the patient's usual status.20 The decrease in expiratory airflow can be quantified by lung function measurements such as peak expiratory flow (PEF) or forced expiratory volume in 1 second (FEV1),552 compared with the patient's previous lung function or predicted values.
 In the acute setting, these measurements are more reliable indicators of the severity of the exacerbation than symptoms.
-The frequency of symptoms may, however, be a more sensitive measure of the onset of an exacerbation than PEF.564
+The frequency of symptoms may, however, be a more sensitive measure of the onset of an exacerbation than PEF.553

-A minority of patients perceive airflow limitation poorly and can experience a significant decline in lung function without a change in symptoms.^{132,133,141} This especially affects patients with a history of near-fatal asthma and also appears to be more common in males.
+A minority of patients perceive airflow limitation poorly and can experience a significant decline in lung function without a change in symptoms, 1^{125,126,134} This especially affects patients with a history of near-fatal asthma and also appears to be more common in males.
+Regular PEF monitoring may be considered for such patients.